superg3m/stoic-go/README.md

 - ORM, Stripe
 - Pre-computation for `FromX` methods to simplify templates.
 - Replace panics with robust error handling.
 - Track successful migrations in the database Migration table.

+## Notes for myself:
+- I'm going to use go-generate to do some metaprogramming so that I can get hte powerful workflow without init()
+- Would want to add a local version
+- dsn := ORM.GetDSN(DB_ENGINE, HOST, PORT, USER, PASSWORD, DBNAME)
+- ORM.ConnectLocal("../SQLite.db)